-Another part of the debugger is the Call Stack.
-This area of the Debug page is used to tell us which module and code line is about to be executed.
-In this context, the main program is identified as module <Main>.
-The frames below show the contents of the Call Stack area when we run DebugTest.
+Another part of the debugger is the Call Stack area in the Project Panel's Debug page.
+This area is used to tell which module and code line is about to be executed.
+In this context, the main program is identified as module Main.
+FIG-6.23 shows the contents of the Call Stack area when we have single-stepped the first two lines of AverageTest.